 An introduction to viruses, particularly those involved with human disease.
 Topics to be covered include virus structure and classification, viral-host interactions, and viral replication patterns.
 Three lecture hours a week; no laboratory.
 Intended for Biology majors, particularly those with an interest in health-related professions.
-Offered spring semester, odd-numbered years.
+Offered at departmental discretion.